nulldriver/cf-cli-resource/README.md

 - `space`: _Optional._ The space to target (required if not set in the source config)
 - `app_name`: _Required._ The name of the application (_Optional_ if using a `manifest` that specifies the application name)
 - `buildpack`: _Optional._ _Deprecated_, please use `buildpacks` instead.
 - `buildpacks`: _Optional._ List of custom buildpacks by name (e.g. my-buildpack) or Git URL (e.g. 'https://github.com/cloudfoundry/java-buildpack.git') or Git URL with a branch or tag (e.g. 'https://github.com/cloudfoundry/java-buildpack.git#v3.3.0' for 'v3.3.0' tag).
-To use built-in buildpacks only, specify 'default' or 'null'
+To use built-in buildpacks only, specify `default` or `"null"` (note the use of double quotes!)
 - `disk_quota`: _Optional._ Disk limit (e.g. 256M, 1024M, 1G)
 - `docker_image`: _Optional._ Docker-image to be used (e.g. user/docker-image-name)
 - `docker_username`: _Optional._ This is used as the username to authenticate against a protected docker registry